Philip Davies: COVID-19 restrictions and lockdown

 Davies was critical of restrictions put in place following the COVID-19 pandemic, such as a 10 pm pub curfew, calling Health Secretary Matt Hancock a "nanny state socialist" for supporting them.
-In 2020 he rebelled against his party by voting against further restrictions, and asked the Prime Minister, Boris Johnson, how many lost jobs and failed businesses were "a price worth paying to continue pursuing this failed strategy of lockdowns and arbitrary restrictions".
+In 2020, he rebelled against his party by voting against further restrictions, and asked the Prime Minister, Boris Johnson, how many lost jobs and failed businesses were "a price worth paying to continue pursuing this failed strategy of lockdowns and arbitrary restrictions".
 In November 2020, he called for the government to give Vitamin D to citizens to help boost their immune systems against COVID-19 (see Vitamin D deficiency).

 Post-parliamentary career

 On Monday 2 December, it was announced that Davies had been appointed as the Chairman of Star Sports Group of Companies; succeeding Russ Wiseman.

 On his appointment, Davies said: “I am delighted to be joining Star Sports at such an exciting time in the company’s history.
-I have been lucky enough to get to know Ben [Keith] over the last few years and I have huge admiration for the business that he has built.
+I have been lucky enough to get to know Ben [Keith] over the last few years and I have huge admiration for the business that he has built."

-“Not many know that I started my working life in my mother’s betting shop (Marilyn Davies Bookmakers), so the industry is very much in my blood.
-I’m hugely looking forward to working closely with Ben and his management team to fulfil the group’s growth strategy and commitment to operating responsibly.”

 Personal life

 Davies married Deborah Gail Hemsley, whom he met whilst studying at Huddersfield Polytechnic, in July 1994 in Doncaster.
 The couple have two sons.
 They separated in 2011, blaming the pressures of his role as an MP, and divorced in November 2012.
 She was continuing to work for Davies as his part-time secretary in late 2016.
 He lives in Shipley and also has shared a flat in London with fellow MP Esther McVey, with whom he reportedly had a "long time on-and-off romantic interest".
-In May 2019 the BBC's Politics Live programme reported that McVey and Davies were engaged.
+In May 2019, the BBC's Politics Live programme reported that McVey and Davies were engaged.
 On 19 September 2020, Davies married McVey in a private ceremony.

 Davies and McVey present two weekly shows together on GB News; in April 2023, Ofcom announced it was investigating GB News over whether the show broke impartiality rules, following an interview with Jeremy Hunt earlier that year.

 In September 2024, Davies announced he had undergone a quadruple heart bypass on the NHS following a heart attack.